aaditya25052002/hello-docker/README.md

 2. Commit and push this change to your code repository.

-3. Watch your Azure DevOps pipeline automatically build and deploy the updated Docker container to Azure Container Instances.
+3. Watch your Azure DevOps pipeline automatically build and deploy the updated Docker container to Azure Web App.

 And there you have it!
-You've successfully Dockerized a Node.js app, deployed it to Microsoft Azure, and set up CI/CD to automate deployments.
+You've successfully Dockerized a Node.js app, deployed it to Azure using Azure Container Registry, and set up CI/CD with webhooks for automatic deployments.
 Keep making changes to your app and enjoy watching the CI/CD magic in action!

 Feel free to reach out if you have any questions.
 Happy coding! 🚀